AULFA/documentation/content-pipeline.md

 A human can manually download APK and repository files in order to place them onto a USB drive for updating hotspots.
-This step would typically be performed in locations that have usable internet connections, in preparation for delivering the USB drive to locations that _don't_ have usable connections.
+This step would typically be performed in locations that _do_ have usable internet connections, in preparation for delivering the USB drive to locations that _don't_ have usable connections.